coursera/courier/index.md

 schemas are an excellent way to sharing the structure of data messaged between multiple systems and programming languages.
 For JSON, however, there are few systems available that take this schema driven approach.
-So we build Courier, the most comprehensive schema based system for JSON.
+So we build Courier, the most comprehensive schema based system centered around JSON.

 Courier includes: